 4. Hayward W3S180T ProSeries Sand Filter – Best Above-Ground Pool Filter

-Although a few of our other top choices work for above-ground pools, this is the one that we consider the overall best.
-The good news with this filter is that if you like it, it also works well in small in-ground pools and pond/aquariums as well.
+Although a few of our other top choices work for above-ground pools, this is the one that we consider the best above-ground pool filter overall.
+The good news with this filter is that if you like it, it also works well in small in-ground pools and ponds/aquariums as well.

 This Hayward ProSeries is a sand filter.
 The majority of homeowners are still using sand filters.
 They are relatively simple to operate and not tricky to install.
 The weekly backwashing is easy with this Pro Series Sand Filter because of a self-cleaning system featured in this unit.
 This system provides fast flow and a balanced backwash.
 The valve is also quite a bit bigger making backwashing and closing the pool for the winter quick and easy.